dhana56/website_uniport/README.md

 # Website: UniProt-id Retrieval
-> The website is used for the retrieval of the UniProt id of protein chain.
-It takes takes the list of PDB id as input and return the Uniport by chain name wise.
-This simple website is build from the Flask frameowrk.
+> The website retrieves the UniProt ID of the protein chain.
+It takes the list of PDB id as input and returns the Uniport by chain name.
+This simple website is built from the Flask framework.

 > [!NOTE]
->Before Running the programic files, <br>
+>Before Running the program files, <br>
- 1. Set up virtual environment.
+ 1. Set up a virtual environment.
 For setting up the virtual environment, visit [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

- 2. After set up the virtual environment run [requirement.txt](requirement.txt) in the terminal window where the programic Folder is located.
+ 2. After setting up the virtual environment run [requirement.txt](requirement.txt) in the terminal window where the programic Folder is located.
    <pre>      pip install requirement.txt</pre>
- 3. Before runnning [app.py](app.py) file.
+ 3. Before running [app.py](app.py) file.
 Please set up the flask variable.
-More detailed info how to set up is provided [here](https://flask.palletsprojects.com/en/1.1.x/config/)
+More detailed info on how to set up is provided [here](https://flask.palletsprojects.com/en/1.1.x/config/)
  4. After setting up the above instructions.
 Run the [app.py](app.py)
    <pre>                python app.py</pre>